Why should I measure blood oxygen levels?

 An SpO2 reading of 96% or more is generally considered to be a normal oxygen level.
 An SpO2 reading of 92% or less could indicate that your blood is poorly saturated.
 Insufficient saturation can cause issues such as chest pain, shortness of breath and increased heart rate.

 Oxygen levels of 92% or less are considered abnormally low and usually would be classed as a medical emergency.
 Please seek urgent medical attention if your levels are this low, or have dropped 5% compared to your usual baseline, eg by attending A&E or ringing 999 immediately.

 Who should be most concerned about their blood oxygen levels?

-The Kinetik Wellbeing Finger Pulse Oximeter was developed in partnership with St John Ambulance, and is used by NHS Scotland.
-It is a compact device that makes taking an SP02 reading at home very quick and easy.
-Our Oximeter is a certified class lla medical device that uses ultra-low power and can be safely used in or out of your home to check your blood oxygen levels and pulse rate.
+The Kinetik Approved Finger Pulse Oximeter is a compact device that makes taking an SP02 reading at home very quick and easy.
+This Oximeter is a certified class lla medical device that can be safely used in or out of your home to check your blood oxygen levels and pulse rate.
 It comes with a handy lanyard and batteries for portable and convenient use and is ultra-simple to set up.